Calculates the geometric mean root square error (GRMSE) between the forecast and the eventual outcomes.

 - Observations with missing values in Y or F are excluded from the GRMSE calculation.

 - The main drawback is the scale dependency.
-If the forecast task includes objects with different scales or magnitudes then GRMSE measure could not applied.
+If the forecast task includes objects with different scales or magnitudes then the GRMSE measure could not be applied.

 - The GRMSE function is available starting with version 1.65 HAMMOCK.